JingtaoWang1996/JingtaoWang1996.github.io/_portfolio/portfolio-1.md

 excerpt: "Each icon means a city or place I have spend several times on <br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---
 Each icon means a city or place I have spend several times on, both city and landmarks.
-See the map [here](./map.html){:target="_blank"}.
+See the map <a href="./map.html" target="_blank">here</a>.